DawidDylus/Bomberman/README.md

 # Bomberman

-I kinda forgot about this folder. :( I've Should have written comments here, so you could have seen it in commits.

 Notes about map:
 Bombs are not proportional and it let you go pass them.
 I will not change that because it can be done leater.
 Moreover possibity of passing bombs is intresting and might be quite fun.
 Have to check that leater.